fabiouu/appvox/README.md

 ## Features
 ### Reviews
-Network requests are made through a proxy with a delay of 3 seconds between each request.
+Network requests can be made through a proxy (optional).
-AppVox is polite by default, request delay cannot be inferior to 500 ms
+AppVox is polite by default, request delay cannot be less than 500 ms

 #### Google Play